 Why are parts of my tree staying green?

-This caller noticed clumps of leaves that were not turning this fall and wanted to know what was wrong with the tree.
-This is a common site as the leaves drop here in eastern North Carolina.
-The green globs of leaves as the caller so aptly described, are clumps of mistletoe (Phoradendron leaucarpum).
+This caller noticed clumps of leaves that were not turning this Fall and wanted to know what was wrong with the tree.
+This is a common site as the leaves drop here in Eastern NC.
+The green globs of leaves as the caller so aptly described, are clumps of Mistletoe (Phoradendron leaucarpum).

-The question is, is this harmful to the tree?
-The short answer is yes.
-Mistletoe is a parasite on trees.
+The question remains, is this harmful to the tree?
+The short answer is yes, mistletoe is a parasite on trees.
 Although it does perform photosynthesis, it also feeds off of the tree.
-The plant taps into the tree’s xylem and feeds on the nutrient-rich water coming from the soil.
+The plant taps into the tree’s xylem and feeds on the nutrient rich water coming from the soil.
 It can be a problem especially in dry years like we have experienced this season.

 You might want to find another way to steal that kiss this season!